Jojo-Schmitz/microtune/Readme.md

 ## APPLYING THE TUNING

-1. Optionally select measures to work on, withoug selection the entire score will be affected.
+1. Optionally select measures to work on, without selection the entire score will be affected.
 2. Select the "Microtune" plugin from the "Plugins" menu list.
     A dialogue box will be shown with the current set of tuning values.